Helping founder-led remote companies build their first trusted management layer.

 About Andy

-Andy works at Empire Flippers, the marketplace for buying and selling online businesses, where he operates inside a fully remote company and sees hundreds of founder-led remote businesses up close each year.
-He keeps running into the same pattern: the early IC who gets promoted into a manager role, the founder who tries to step back from delivery but can't step back from judgement, the operating rhythm that quietly breaks once decisions stop running through one head.
+He has seen hundreds of founder-led remote businesses up close, and keeps running into the same pattern: the IC who gets promoted into a manager role, the founder who tries to step back from delivery but can't step back from judgement, the operating rhythm that quietly breaks once decisions stop running through one head.